loda-lang/loda-programs/programs/oeis/list0.md

 * [A069720](http://oeis.org/A069720) ([L10 program](069/A069720.asm)): a(n) = 2^(n-1)*binomial(2n-1, n).
 * [A069722](http://oeis.org/A069722) ([L09 program](069/A069722.asm)): Number of rooted unicursal planar maps with n edges and exactly one vertex of valency 1 (unicursal means that exactly two vertices are of odd valency; there is an Eulerian path).
 * [A069723](http://oeis.org/A069723) ([L12 program](069/A069723.asm)): a(n) = 2^(n-1)*binomial(2*n-3, n-1).
+* [A069733](http://oeis.org/A069733) ([L25 program](069/A069733.asm)): Number of divisors d of n such that d or n/d is odd.
+Number of non-orientable coverings of the Klein bottle with n lists.
 * [A069755](http://oeis.org/A069755) ([L22 program](069/A069755.asm)): Frobenius number of the numerical semigroup generated by 3 consecutive triangular numbers.
 * [A069756](http://oeis.org/A069756) ([L06 program](069/A069756.asm)): Frobenius number of the numerical semigroup generated by consecutive squares.
 * [A069759](http://oeis.org/A069759) ([L08 program](069/A069759.asm)): Frobenius number of the numerical semigroup generated by consecutive hex numbers.